nkrao220/accent-classification/README.md

 <img src="img/mean_heatmap.png" width="600">

-Picked two raw audio files that were similar in length and similar in length to the mean spectrograms above.
+Picked two raw audio files from each accent that were similar in length to the mean spectrograms above.
 I picked two points that seemed to have the highest values in the subtracted mean spectrogram.
 I then listened to the audio files and found that the times corresponded to the following words: "Stella" at 2 seconds and "We need a small plastic snake" around 11 seconds.

 <img src="img/hindi9raw.png" width="600">